 sounds.
 The tape was supposedly offered to Christa's widower with

 A possible factor in the accident still poorly researched is the conceivable role of White House pressure in launching in time for a reference to the 'Teacher In Space' in the annual State of the Union speech president Reagan was to give that day.
-Although this story has been persuasively discredited, the fact remains that the recordings of the relevant discussions between the White House, especially chief of staff Donald Regen, and NASA officials were never released.
-This qualifies efforts to lay this story to rest.
+Although this story has been persuasively discredited, until the records or recordings of the relevant discussions between the White House, especially chief of staff Donald Regen, and NASA officials, are released this empty corner of history qualifies efforts to lay this story to rest.
 Incidentally, when officials interrupted the President's meeting to announce the shuttle had exploded, Reagan asked "You mean the one with the teacher on board?"

 *Based on published reports, weighed news group contributions, and private interviews subject to revision as new facts emerge